junxit/us-congress-bills-117/bill.md

     - **(B)** projects funded under joint solicitations by a collaboration of no fewer than two agencies participating in the Initiative; and
     - **(C)** interdisciplinary research centers that are organized to investigate basic research questions, carry out technology development and demonstration activities, and increase understanding of how to scale up engineering biology processes, including biomanufacturing;
   - **(2)** sustained support for databases and related tools, including—
-    - **(A)** support for the establishment, curation, and maintenance of curated genomics, epigenomics, and other relevant omics databases, including plant and microbial databases, that are available to researchers to carry out engineering biology research in a manner that does not compromise national security or the privacy or security of information within such databases;
+    - **(A)** support for the establishment, curation, and maintenance of curated genomics, epigenomics, and other relevant omics databases, including plant, animal, and microbial databases, that are available to researchers to carry out engineering biology research in a manner that does not compromise national security or the privacy or security of information within such databases;
     - **(B)** development of standards for such databases, including for curation, interoperability, and protection of privacy and security;
     - **(C)** support for the development of computational tools, including artificial intelligence tools, that can accelerate research and innovation using such databases; and
     - **(D)** an inventory and assessment of all Federal government omics databases to identify opportunities to improve the utility of such databases, as appropriate and in a manner that does not compromise national security or the privacy and security of information within such databases, and inform investment in such databases as critical infrastructure for the engineering biology research enterprise;